Popkin History, Family Crest & Coats of Arms

 Early Notables of the Popkin family (pre 1700)

-(1609 - 1680) was an English politician, Member of Parliament for Wendover in...
-Another 51 words (4 lines of text) are included under the topic Early Popkin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) are included under the topic Early Popkin Notables in all our PDF Extended History products and printed products wherever possible.

 Popkin Settlers in United States in the 17th Century